Thursday, 31 December 2015

 We had a dinner party last night; Heather, Ewan and Michael and Lil.
 They already know each other from a previous evening at ours so there was an nice, relaxed atmosphere, and they all loyally and good-naturedly watched my Luwero slideshow!
 It is so long since I have done any proper cooking and I have to say that all three courses were distinctly over cooked!
 Well, the soup was ok (there was not much damage I could do there) but the chicken in the tagine was falling apart and the apples in the crumble were more like apple purĂ©e!
 Not that our polite guests commented, but I really need to practise my culinary skills.

 This morning James, Ally and Cat went hill-walking and I went to Westwood Evangelical Church for a service where Gabriel (who has now arrived in Scotland for the next couple of months) was preaching.
-12 out of the 14 pupils were able to be there, as well as the ht and me.
+12 out of the 14 pupils were able to be there, as well as George and me.
 It was such a mild morning on this 1st day of November that I didn't even need a jacket, but Gabriel turned up saying how cold he was wearing two thick duffle coats!
 It was a lovely service, with lots of children and families - I met a few people that I know from school.
 They were so welcoming to us and needless to say we were invited up to do some singing.
 The pupils spoke about their experiences and I was so proud of them.
-The ht did a great speech and Gabriel talked about the Luwero project before singing a song that moved most of us to tears.
+George gave a great speech and Gabriel talked about the Luwero project before singing a song that moved most of us to tears.
 He has such a wonderful voice and the words were beautiful.
 At the end we didn't say goodbye but "See you later!" because he will be in school next week.

-Wednesday 28 October 2015
+Wednesday, 28 October 2015

 Bond, James Bond

 James and I were invited to a private screening of the new James Bond movie, Spectre, on Monday evening.
 Forrest and Marjory were invited too so we all went together and had a really fun evening.
 Entering into the spirit of the evening, James and Forrest wore dinner suits and looked just like 007s, and Marjory and I were very glamorous - Marjory looked like a Bond girl whereas I was more like the old style Miss Moneypenny!
 When we got to the Grosvenor Cinema in Ashton Lane there was a sports car parked outside the cinema.
 I was particularly impressed that Marjory knew what make and model it was.* There was also a red carpet, which led us into the Lane Bar for complimentary drinks and canapĂ©s - lovely!
 We were then ushered through into the cinema, to the spacious and comfy Grosvenor seats.
-It was exciting watching the film at exactly the same time as the London Premiere, although there was not a celebrity in sight!
+It was exciting watching the film at exactly the same time as the London Premiere, although in Ashton Lane there was not a celebrity in sight!

 I thought that the film was excellent; plenty of exotic locations and special effects.
 I like Daniel Craig as Bond and the French actress Lea SĂ©ydoux was very engaging as the beautiful but capable Dr Madeleine Swann.
 It was a worthy Bond film.